Whitefriars College: Controversy

 In 2019, Whitefriars reached a confidential settlement with a student relating to accusations that the school failed to take adequate action after an older student allegedly groomed and sexually abused at least two younger boys.

+On May 5 2023, two Year 9 students were taken to Box Hill Hospital at 9am and 12:50pm respectively following allergic reactions to vapes laced with Cannabis and LSD.